Understanding Product Mix

 Examples:

-- Amazon started as an online bookstore but diversified into electronics, cloud computing, and groceries (Whole Foods acquisition).
+- Amazon initially began as an online bookstore but has since expanded into electronics, cloud computing, and groceries (through the Whole Foods acquisition).

-- Apple moved beyond hardware into music streaming, financial services (Apple Pay), and entertainment (Apple TV+).
+- Apple ceased hardware and entered the fields of music streaming, financial services (Apple Pay), and entertainment (Apple TV+).

 Benefits: